tkoetting03/Ring-Buffer/README.md

 <img src="/images/ringbufferconverted.png" alt="Buffer Ring" title="Buffer Ring 2" width="40%">

 Let's say our buffer has 20 blank elements indexed in sequential order from 0-19.
-We need a new straight array to mimic our conceptual array, so we set the buffer size to be 20, and initialize the first & all elements to be 0.
+We need a new straight array to mimic our conceptual array, so we set a macro for the buffer size to be 20, and initialize the first & all elements to be 0.

 ```
-int bufferSize = 20;
+#define BUFFER_SIZE 20
-int buffer[bufferSize] = {0};
+int buffer[BUFFER_SIZE] = {0};
 ```
 For this first ring buffer we will use the most basic array creation methods at first and move onto more complex methods as we progress.